 In The End…

-Hybrid mutual funds are suitable for any type of investor – be it newbies or experts, as it comes with different investment and risk profiles.
+Hybrid mutual funds are suitable for any type of investor – be it newbies or experts, as it come with different investment and risk profiles.
 Equity-oriented schemes are suitable for risk-takers while debt-oriented schemes are best suited for conservative investors.

 People who are over 60 can choose hybrid funds to manage their expenses by adopting a conservative strategy.
 So, hybrid mutual funds are suitable for everyone’s financial goals.